 One of the benefits of Arthur is that there is very little traffic.
 The average commute to work is 15.44 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The citizens of Arthur are slightly better educated than the national average of 21.84% for all cities and towns, with 23.38% of adults in Arthur having a bachelor's degree or advanced degree.
+The education level of Arthur citizens is a little higher than the average for US cities and towns: 23.38% of adults in Arthur have at least a bachelor's degree.

 The per capita income in Arthur in 2022 was $21,764, which is low income relative to Nebraska and the nation.
 This equates to an annual income of $87,056 for a family of four.